 Citywide Community Services Program

 Citywide is a service for those low-income elderly and disabled persons who are unable to maintain safe and sanitary living conditions.
-Tasks include sweeping, mopping, vacuuming, dusting, cleaning the kitchen and bathroom, as well as removal of trash.
+Services include sweeping, mopping, vacuuming, dusting, cleaning the kitchen and bathroom, as well as removal of trash.
 The goal of this service is to help people continue to live independently and prevent nursing home placement.

 Services provided include: